Points, Points Suspensions and Driving Privileges in Florida

 Driver Improvement Class for Florida Statute 322.0261(4)

-Florida requires any operator convicted the offenses below to complete the 4 hour Basic Driver Improvement (BDI) course.
+Florida requires any operator convicted of the offenses below to complete the 4 hour Basic Driver Improvement (BDI) course.

 - Running a Red Light,